-All cases must be filed by a certain deadline called the statute of limitations.
+All cases must be filed before a certain deadline called the statute of limitations.
 The statute of limitations is a legal term that means the time someone has to file a claim.
 The time limit is different depending on the type of the case.
-If the case involves personal injury to you, the case must be filed within two years of the injury or two years of when you first learned of the injury.
+If the plaintiff suffered personal injury, the statute is two years from the injury (or when you learned of the injury).
 (A child has two years from the date of his or her eighteenth birthday to file a case).
 If an oral contract (or oral agreement) was broken, you have two years after the agreement was broken to file your case.
-If a written contract was broken, you have three years from when the agreement was broken.
-If the defendant committed fraud, the plaintiff has three years from when the plaintiff first learned of the fraud.
-It is often difficult to find out when it is too late to file.
+If the contract was written, you have three years from the date the contract was breached or broken to file the case.
+If you were the victim of fraud, you have three years from when you first learn of the fraud to file your case.
+It can be very difficult to find out when the statute of limitations begins to run.
 It is better to file sooner, rather than later, and let the judge decide.

 Lassen County has its own Superior Court.
 The amount of time between when the claim is filed and heard varies between each County (and even within each County).
 Generally, you will go to court between twenty and seventy days after the claim is filed.
 Because of state cuts to the Lassen County Superior Court budget, most hearings are set well past the seventy days.

 A party is not able to be represented by anyone else in small claims court, including an attorney or lawyer.
 But, you are able to consult and speak with an attorney before or after the hearing to answer questions or discuss strategy.